 How to apply

 Applications are done on the Studyinfo portal (www.studyinfo.fi).
-Search for the Master’s Degree Programme in Drug Discovery and Development, University of Turku.
+Search for the Master’s Degree Programme in Biomedical Sciences, University of Turku.

-In addition, the following enclosure is recommended to help in the handling and evaluation of the applications.
-This document does not need to be officially certified:
+In addition, the following enclosure is required to help in handling of the applications, and identifying the applicants in the interview: